millsofmn/notes/database.md

 ## ERM - Entity Relationship Model

 ERD - The ERD represents the conceptual database as viewed by the end user.
 Whereby it depicts the database's main components: entities, attributes and relationships.

+* Entities - correspond to a table
+* Attributes - charateristics of entities and each one has a domain or a set of possible values
+* Identifiers(primary keys) - used to uniquely identify each entity instance
+* Composite Identifier - more than one attribute that make up the unique identifier

+### Composite and Simple Attributes

+The two type of attributes are composite and simple.
+The simple type are an attribute that cannot be broken up into additional attributes.
+Whereas a composite is made up of additional attributes.
+Example of a simple attribute would be maritial status and a composite is and address.
+An address is made up of multiple simple attributes like the city, state and zip code.

+* Single-Valued Attribute - is an attribute that is made up of only a single value.
+* Multivalue Attribute - are attributes that can have many values
+* Derived Attribute - are attributes that are calculated from other attributes.

+### Connectivity and Cardinality

+Connectivity is used to describe the relationship classification.
+Where cardinality expresses that minimum and maximum number of occurences of a related entity in the format of (x,y).
+The first number represents the minimum number of associated entities and the second is the maximum.
+Whereby cardinalities are usually established by business rules.

+### Existence Dependence

+* An entity is said to be existence dependence if it can exist in the database only when it's associated with another entity occurance.
+* An entity is said to be existence independence if it can exist in the database apart from all of its related entities.
+They're referered to as a strong or regular entity.

+### Relationships

+* Weak or non-identifying relationship -  A relationship in which the primary key of the related entity does not contain a primary key of the parent entity.
+* Strong or identifying relationship - A relationship that occurs when two entities are existence-dependent whereby the primary key of the parent makes up the primary key of the related entity.

+### Weak Entities

+These are entities that are dependent on another enity to exist.
+An example is a dependent child on insurance.
+They wouldn't exist unless the primary existed.

+A weak entity must meet two conditions:
+1. The entity is existance-dependent; it cannot exist without the entity it has the primary relationship with.
+1. The entity has a primary key that is partially or totally derived from the parent entity in the relationship.